apache/yunikorn-site/README.md

 yarn release x.x.x (e.g. 0.8.1)
 ```

+this command will snapshot all the docs from the current `docs` directory, and copy all files to another new directory
+under `versioned_docs`, e.g `versioned_docs/version-0.9.0`.
+Commit these changes to the master branch, once the auto-build
+is done, the new doc will be presented on the website.

 ## Deploy website

 The deployment should happen automatically once all changes are merged into the master branch.
 It usually takes a few